-The lagging issue is app based lag, rather than internet streaming lag, as the music streaming component of the service works quite well (Depending on your connection of course) App based lag is focused on things such as: Slow and bouncy scrolling in menus, delay in music track changes, music continuing to play for a short period after the app has closed, as well as pause, play and skip buttons being slow to activate.
+The lag in question isn't traditional Internet connection based lag and is instead internal app lag.
+This kind of lag predominently shows as: Slow and bouncy scrolling menus, delay in music track changes, music continuing to play for a short period after the app has closed, as well as pause, play, and skip being slow to activate.

-If you are suffering from any of these issues or some other small frustrations when using Google Play Music, we have compiled a shortlist of possible fixes that you can try to fix the issues.
-Unfortunately, none of these are going to guarantee a 100% chance of success.
+If you are suffering from any of these issues or some other small frustrations when using Google Play Music, we have compiled a shortlist of possible fixes that you can try.
+Unfortunately, none of these are going to guarantee a 100% chance of succes.

 How to Fix Google Play Music Lagging.

-The first thing you are going to want to do before you start trying the below methods is to make sure you have the latest version of the Google Play App installed on your device.
-This has a good chance of fixing your issue.
-If you are already running the newest version and still have issues proceed with the steps below.
+The first thing you are going to want to do before you start trying the below methods is to make sure you have the latest version of Google Play Music installed on your device.
+This alone has a good chance of fixing the issue.
+If you are already running the newest version and still have issues, proceed with the steps below.

 Clear Cache & Data.

 Whenever you start to have issues with any app on your phone or tablet the first thing you should do is clear the Cache and Data, this basically refreshes your app, removing a ton of junk information from its memory.
-To clear the Cache and Cache data from your device go to: Settings > Apps > Google Play Music Here tap on clear cache and clear data.
-If you don’t see these options straight away you may have to enter one more menu called Storage to find them (phone models will vary a little inside settings menus)
+To clear the Cache and Cache Data from your device go to: Settings > Apps > Google Play Music.
+Here tap Clear Cache and Clear Data.
+If you don’t see these options straight away, you may have to enter one more menu called Storage to find them. (phone models will vary a little inside settings menus)

-Re-Install Google Play music/ Reset it to Base Version.
+Re-Install Google Play Music/ Reset it to Base its Version.

-Another thing you can try to fix the issue is completely uninstalling the app from your device, then reinstalling it.
-Again this might vary on your phone's make and model, as some new models of Android phones come with Google Play Music Preinstalled.
-If this is the case on your phone just uninstall all the updates and start from scratch.
+Another thing you can try to fix the issue is completely uninstalling the Google Play Music app from your device.
+Once it is gone, reinstall it.
+Again, how to do this may vary on your phone, as new Android phones come with Google Play Music preinstalled.
+If this is the case on your phone, just uninstall all the updates and start from scratch.
 To do this go to Settings > Apps > Google Play Music.